 Search year extension

-About the search year extension
+About the orientation year

 - During your search year you may not apply for ‘toeslagen’ (state benefits).